When does Metropolized Hamiltonian Monte Carlo provably outperform Metropolis-adjusted Langevin algorithm?: Introduction

 \subsection{Related work}

 We start by reviewing the existing literature on the Metropolized Adjusted Langevin Algorithm (MALA).
 MALA is essentially a special case of Metropolized HMC, where only one leapfrog integrator step is taken.
-The unadjusted version of MALA, the unadjusted Langevin algorithm (ULA), has been extensively studied in the literature, with numerous papers discussing its properties~\cite{parisi1981correlation, grenander1994representations, dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018convergence, durmus2019high, vempala2019rapid,altschuler2022resolving}.
+The unadjusted version of MALA, the unadjusted Langevin algorithm (ULA), has been extensively studied in the literature, with numerous papers discussing its properties~\cite{parisi1981correlation, grenander1994representations, dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018convergence, durmus2019high, vempala2019rapid,altschuler_resolving_2023,bou-rabee_mixing_2023}.
 However, unadjusted sampling algorithms suffer from a significant limitation: their mixing time depends polynomially on the error tolerance.
-As a result, they are not suitable to obtain high-quality samples, hindering their widespread adoption in practical applications.
+As a result, they are not suitable to obtain high-quality samples.

 MALA was introduced by Besag~\cite{besag1994comments} as the adjusted Langevin algorithm that uses the Metropolis-Hastings step to ensure its convergence to the correct stationary distribution.
 Unlike ULA, MALA has a logarithmic dependence on the error tolerance~\cite{dwivedi2018log}.
 Extensive work has been done on establishing the mixing time of MALA for various distributions~\cite{roberts1996geometric,roberts1998optimal,bou2013nonasymptotic,dwivedi2018log,chen2020fast,lee2021structured,chewi2021optimal,wu2021minimax}.
 Specifically, the mixing time of MALA for sampling a $\mparam$-strongly log-concave distribution with second-order smoothness parameter $\Lparam$ is settled at $\tilde{O}(\dims^{\frac12} \Lparam/\mparam)$ from a warm start.
 This bound is shown to be tight up to logarithmic factors~\cite{wu2021minimax}.
 However, for general distributions with higher-order smoothness, it remains an open question how the mixing time scales with the dimension $\dims$.
 Roberts and Rosenthal~\cite{roberts1998optimal} suggested a $\dims^{\frac13}$ scaling limit for sufficiently regular product distributions, but more research is needed to extend these results beyond product distributions.